"

 Tex: Bien sûr, c’est le symbole de l’Université!
 Tex: Of course, it is the symbol of the University!

-Cities usually do not require an article in French:
+Reminder: professions do no require an article

 Tex lives in Austin,